datagrok/dialogue/DESIGN.md

 - Signatures imply approval of the content, not an assertion of _original authorship_ or copyright.
 - This doesn't mean such assertions are impossible; one may write: "I, (name), have written all the words herein." and sign _that_ statement.

+## Data is distributed by default.
+"No expectation of rights management"

+News journalism sites want to provide stories to paying customers (only) or create a sub-set that is free to all.

+Photographers and graphic artists want to show their photos to people for free, but want to control or extract payment when their work is reused.

+- The document store employed in Dialgoue is assumed to be distributed and redundant.
+- Any data stored in it should be assumed to be widely distributed and publicly accessible, even if the original author's store goes offline.
+(However, the data may be encrypted.)
+- Sites formerly paywalled must instead employ broadcast (or large recipient group) encryption.
+Redistribution of unencrypted content is a purely social and legal problem.
+- Limited access is possible: encrypt content (or part of content) to public keys of those who pay
+- "Temporary access" and access revocation is impossible: if a recipient has read a Document once, it can be assumed they can read it forever.

 ## Scribbles / Notes

 - Message transport: well-connected host sends a *short message* to an inbox informing them of available message.
 Individuals may be "well-connected hosts"